 Meet Our Members

-Annie Heck was born on October 5, 1932, in a small Village called Belloy, AB, which was approximately 75 miles north of Grand Prairie, AB.
+Annie Heck was born in 1932, in a small Village called Belloy, AB, which was approximately 75 miles north of Grand Prairie, AB.
 This little Village no longer exists.
 The Train Station is gone as well as the grain elevator.
 But Annie did live there all her life growing up until she married her husband Harry in 1949.
 When they married, they moved to another small town, 7 miles down the road from Belloy, called Wanham.
 Which is still there today but with only around 250 people living there.
 Annie and her husband were cattle farmers.
 Annie said that just before they moved from Wanham, her husband broke his leg chasing after a cow, who was going to be delivering!
 She sent Harry to Vernon with her sister and Annie looked after the farm.
 When Harry called in to check on her and let her know he had arrived in Vernon, she told him that she had already delivered two calves that day!
 In 1976, they sold everything, lock, stock, and barrel, and moved to Vernon, where her sister and her parents lived.
 They had visited the Okanagan and fell in love with it.
 Annie and her husband had an Orchestra for over 20 years called ‘Harry’s Old Timers’.
 It consisted of her husband on button accordion, Annie on guitar, her younger brother on guitar, and their neighbor on the banjo.
 They played many a wedding.

 In Vernon, Annie and her husband still played music for weddings, dances, and at the Legion.
 Sadly, Annie’s husband passed away in 1995.
 Annie has 2 boys and 1 girl.
 She has 5 grandchildren and 3 great-grandchildren!
 Annie used to do a lot of crochet of the pineapple pattern, making doilies and tablecloths for gifts.
 Annie has been a member at the Schubert Centre for 8 years and says she has made many friends but misses the long table chats, as everyone is one big happy family here.